Tours & trips close to Candidasa

 On the way to Amlapura from Candidasa you'll pas Sang Hyang Ambu at the highest point of the road.
 Not only the view is astonishing, also the monkeys, belonging to the temple uphill, are amazingly cute.

-In Jasri, just before entering Amlapura, lies the Uforia Chocolate Factory.
-All ingredients come from the local farmers in the area.
-After a tour through the production process there is a free tasting session and the opportunity to buy the milk-free products.
+In Jasri, just before entering Amlapura, lies the Sorga Chocolate Factory.
+All ingredients come from local farmers in the area.
+After a tour through the production process there is a free tasting session and the opportunity to buy the milk-free chocolate products.

 Tirtagangga Royal Watergarden, 7 km north -west of Amlapura, still belongs to the royal family of Karangasem and was used to relax and recreate.
 Nowadays the local people and tourists swim around in the royal pools.
 Some of these are believed to contain holy water.